akman47/readme-generator/README.md

 # README Generator

 ## Description
-An application that dynamically generates a professional README.md from user input collected via the command line
+A Node application that dynamically generates a professional README.md from user input collected via the command line

+<h3>Information included in the README.md:
+* Description
+* Table of Contents
+* Installation
+* Usage
+* License
+* Contribution Guidelines
+* How to Test
+* Questions

 ## User Story
 As a developer, I want a README generator so that I can quickly create a professionl README for a new project